Filter Operator

 For example, you ask your end-user if they smoke.
 Your end-user can answer Yes or No, and you only want to see the Yes responses.
 The Filter operator makes this easy.

-You'll notice the Filter operator has 2 output ports.
+You'll notice the Filter operator has two output ports.
 One outputs the data matching your criteria.
 The other outputs data that doesn't match.
-You can make use of 1 or both of these outputs.
+You can make use of one or both of these outputs.

 You can also connect an Input to the argument port of a Filter operator.
 This lets you sort based on a dynamic variable.
 For example, you could have a list of products in a Data Table.
 The list of available products may depend on whether your client smokes or not.
 So, you can add a Dropdown component that offers Yes or No responses.
 With the Dropdown set as an argument, the operator filters based on the selection.

-You’ll find the Filter operator under the Table Group to the left of your canvas.
+You’ll find the Filter operator under the Table group in the menu on the Data Workflow canvas.

 What You'll Learn